 In many cases, it may not be immediately clear that you suffered a traumatic brain injury.
 For example, you may hit your head and believe that you simply have a headache that will go away.
 In reality, you may have suffered a concussion, bleeding of the brain, or bruising of the brain, all of which are types of traumatic brain injury.

 Many mild concussions heal fully in time, but in other cases, brain injuries have severe, lasting, and ongoing effects.
 A person who has suffered from a traumatic brain injury may experience a change in mood and personality.
 He or she may become easily fatigued, may have difficulty concentrating, and may suffer from a number of different cognitive impairments.
 The effects of the traumatic brain injury may last for days, years, or a lifetime.
-There may be no effective way to provide complete treatment and ensure full recovery.
+There may be no effective way to provide complete treatment and ensure a full recovery.
 Survivors of TBI and their families often have to manage the consequences of a brain injury for the rest of the injured person's life.

 A Denver Injury Attorney Can Help